Moshati1315/HIV/docs/results.md

 dtype: float64
 ```

-Unfortunately Average Nursing Home Score is not statistically significant along with being ranked last using Lasso feature selection.
+Average Nursing Home Score is not statistically significant along with being ranked last using Lasso feature selection.
+This is not an overly surprising finding as this includes a larger population many of which are likely not impacted by nursing home care.

 ### Model 2 - 55+ Population

 We repeated the same modeling and cross-validation with an abbreviated dataset looking at only populations about 55 years old.
+Hypothesizing that nursing home score would be more relevant to an older population.

 ```
 Linear Regression - 55+ Population